PLLUG/PLLUG-Summer-Camp/Principes/SCProcess.md

 * **PSC** - PLLUG Summer Camp.
 * **Hard Task Master (mentor)** - Person who responsible for students and project process.
-* **Milestone** - period of project coding should be finished by demo.
+* **Milestone** - iteration of project development.
+It should be finished by demo.
-* **Demo** - meeting when team demonstrate results of milestone.
-Everyone coult visit demo meeting of every team.
+* **Demo** - meeting, when team demonstrate results of milestone.
+Everyone could visit demo meeting of every team.

 ## Preparation process

-Preparation should be started not less than 1 month before first summer camp meeting.
+Preparation should be started not less than 1 month before first Summer Camp meeting.

 ## Responsibilities